jm-cook/my-smart-home/entur_situation_exchange/template_method/README.md

-# EnTur situation echange query
+# EnTur situation exchange query

 This folder contains instructions and code for accessing the EnTur situation exchange data.
 EnTur is the Norwegian national travel planner and provides various APIs for travel planning, ticketing, vehicle tracking and